pyriter/tdaclient/README.md

 # TD Ameritrade Client for Nodejs

+> :warning: We are aware of the migration from TDA to Schwab and will update this client as soon as the api information is made available. [link](https://developer.tdameritrade.com/content/trader-api-schwab-integration-guide)

 ## Overview

 A Javascript thick client for the TD-Ameritrade Restful API written in Typescript for nodejs.